Contents

 Or you can do walking safaris at Oldonyo Lengai and rest along the shores of Lake Natron, home to flamingos.

-The takeaway from this discussion is that there is an opportunity to visit these countries all at once.
+The takeaway from this discussion is that there is an opportunity to visit these countries simultaneously.

 Are Frequently Asked Questions (FAQs)